rubiojr/zed-prompts/README.md

 zed-prompts export --output -
 ```

-Importing from a remote computer:
+Importing from a remote computer (the remote computer must have the tool installed):

 ```bash
 ssh <my-host> zed-prompts export --output - | zed-prompts import --input -